Reading is a core skill and unlocks a window on the world we live in. We believe that it is one of the greatest gifts we can give a child.

 - All Stars

-Additionally, we have a large collection of Story Sacks for our younger pupils to share at home and a wide variety of book banded story books to supplement reading scheme material.
+Additionally, we have a wide variety of book banded story books to supplement reading scheme material as well as a large collection of Story Sacks for our younger pupils to share at home.

 In EYFS and Key Stage 1 the children are supported with the development of their reading through 1:1 reading, and also through whole class or group guided reading.
 Children need to be able to read with understanding, for pleasure and for information.
 We have found that just fifteen minutes' one-to-one reading at home with an adult can make a huge positive difference to the children, and therefore we have included this as part of homework each evening.